-Manager should send confirmation of the employee name and amount of leave agreed to be carried over to Humanresources@huntingdonshire.gov.uk by end of holiday year.
+Manager should send confirmation of the employee name and amount of leave agreed to be carried over to Humanresources@huntingdonshire.gov.uk by the end of the holiday year.
 Carry over will be applied in the HR system as soon as possible, but by end of April at latest.